Lockheed Hudson: World War II

 By February 1939, RAF Hudsons began to be delivered, initially equipping No. 224 Squadron RAF at RAF Leuchars, Scotland in May 1939.
 By the start of the war in September, 78 Hudsons were in service.
 Due to the United States' neutrality at that time, early series aircraft were flown to the Canada–US border, landed, and then towed on their wheels over the border into Canada by tractors or horse drawn teams, before then being flown to Royal Canadian Air Force (RCAF) airfields where they were then dismantled and "cocooned" for transport as deck cargo, by ship to Liverpool.
 The Hudsons were supplied without the Boulton Paul dorsal turret, which was installed on arrival in the United Kingdom.

 Although later outclassed by larger bombers, the Hudson achieved some significant feats during the first half of the war.
 On 8 October 1939, over Jutland, a Hudson became the first Allied aircraft operating from the British Isles to shoot down an enemy aircraft (earlier victories by a Fairey Battle on 20 September 1939 over Aachen and by Blackburn Skuas of the Fleet Air Arm on 26 September 1939 had been by aircraft based in France or on an aircraft carrier).
 Hudsons also provided top cover during the Battle of Dunkirk.
-On 23 July 1941 a Hudson shot down a Focke-Wulf Condor, while escorting a shipping convoy off Ireland.
+On 23 July 1941 a Hudson shot down a Focke-Wulf Fw 200 Condor, while escorting a shipping convoy off Ireland.